Whistleblowing

 What will the FRC do?

-There are a number of ways we may respond to a disclosure, depending on what you tell us, how serious the matter is, and the scope of our legal powers.
+There are a number of ways the FRC may respond to a disclosure, depending on what you tell us, how serious the matter is, and the scope of our legal powers.

-In the first place, we will consider whether the FRC is the appropriate organisation to receive the information, or whether there are other agencies or bodies which may be better placed to register your concern.
+In the first place, the FRC will consider whether it is the appropriate organisation to receive the information, or whether there are other agencies or bodies which may be better placed to register your concern.

-If other agencies or bodies are more appropriate, we will either:
+If other agencies or bodies are more appropriate, the FRC will either:

 • encourage you to contact the agency(s) yourself; or

-• consider passing on the information to the agency or body itself.
-We will usually seek to obtain your consent before disclosing either the information disclosed by you or your identity to another agency or body; there may, however, be circumstances where this is not possible (for example, where we need to disclose information to the police).
+• consider passing on the information to the agency or body directly.
+Where appropriate, we will seek to obtain your consent before disclosing either the information disclosed by you or your identity to another agency or body; there may, however, be circumstances where this is not appropriate (for example, where we need to disclose information to the police).

 If the FRC is the appropriate organisation to receive the information then the matter will be referred to the relevant team within the FRC.
-That team will decide whether any further action should be taken and if so, what action.
-You will be informed of the referral by the receiving team and they will make clear to you what feedback they will be able to give to you depending on the applicable procedures and any statutory provisions.
+That team will decide whether any further action should be taken and, if so, what action.
+You will be informed of any internal referral and of any further feedback that will be given to you.
+This will be dependent on applicable procedures and statutory provisions.

-What information and evidence do I need to provide the FRC?
+What information and evidence do you need to provide the FRC?

 You can make your disclosure over the telephone, or in writing.
 It is not FRC policy to hold interviews with whistleblowers.